erizov/Professor/semester_12/lecture_79_quantum_algorithms_advanced/quantum_machine_learning/README.md

 By the end of this lecture, students will be able to:

-1. Implement Quantum Machine Learning from scratch
+1. Implement Quantum Computational intelligence from scratch
 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them